2024–25 MHL season

 The 2024–25 MHL season was the 57th season of the Maritime Junior Hockey League (MHL).

 In November, the Edmundston Blizzard reached to the top of the CJHL Top 20 list, becoming the first MHL team to do so since 2011–12.
 The Blizzard went on to win the league championship Metalfab Cup and advanced to the national championship tournament in Calgary.

 Goalie Rhyah Stewart of the West Kent Steamers became the second woman player in league history after 1995–96 Dartmouth Oland Exports goaltender Lisa Herritt.
+Stewart played 10 games for the Steamers with a .903 save percentage and 3.17 goals against average.

 Regular season

 Teams each play a 52-game regular season schedule, including 8 matches against each team in their division, and two against each team in the other division.